 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Gronberg, Timothy J.; Jansen, Dennis W.; and Taylor, Lori L., "The State of the Missouri Economy and Workforce" (2018).
-Center for Economics and the Environment.
+Center for Applied Economics.
 16.